openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. code-block:: typescript
    :linenos:

-    function foo(): void; /*1st signature*/
+    function foo(): void           // 1st signature
-    function foo(x: string): void; /*2nd signature*/
+    function foo(x: string): void  // 2nd signature
-    function foo(x?: string): void {
+    function foo(x?: string): void // 3rd - implementation signature
+    {
         console.log(x)
     }

-    foo() // ok, 1st signature is used foo("aa") // ok, 2nd signature is used
+    foo()          // ok, call fits 1st and 3rd signatures
+    foo("aa")      // ok, call fits 2nd and 3rd signatures
+    foo(undefined) // ok, call fits the 3rd signature

-The call of ``foo()`` is executed as a call of the implementation function with the ``null`` argument; the call of ``foo(x)`` is executed as a call of the implementation function with the ``x`` argument.
+The call of ``foo()`` is executed as a call of the implementation function with the ``undefined`` argument.
+The call of ``foo(x)`` is executed as a call of the implementation function with the ``x`` argument.

-All rules that apply to overloaded signatures are described in :ref:`Overload Signature Compatibility`.
+The compatibility requirements of *overload signatures* are described in :ref:`Overload Signature Compatibility`.

-..
-A :index:`compile-time error` occurs if the signature of function implementation is not *overload signature-compatible*  with each overload signature.
-It means that a call of each overload signature must be replaceable for the correct call of the implementation function.
-That can be achieved by using optional parameters (see :ref:`Optional Parameters`), or *least upper bound* types (see :ref:`Least Upper Bound`).
-The exact semantic rules can be found in :ref:`Overload Signature Compatibility`.

 A :index:`compile-time error` occurs unless all overload signatures are either exported or non-exported.